The US approved the exchange of 13 million barrels of crude oil from its reserves

 40 million barrels have already been released

-Since Biden announced that decision in November and counting on Tuesday’s announcement, 40 million barrels have already been released, which is the second largest crude oil exchange in US history, after the one registered in 2000 with Heating Oil.
+Since Biden announced that decision in November and counting on Tuesday’s announcement, 40 million barrels have already been released, which is the second largest crude oil exchange in US history, following the one registered in 2000 with Heating Oil.
 Reserve.

 Of the barrels released under Tuesday’s deal, 4.2 million will go to Shell, 3 million to Trafigura Trading, 2.3 to Phillips 66, 2 million to Macquarie Commodities Trading and 0.9 million to Chevron, it said. the Department of Energy in a statement.